Waterline Data CatalogProduct Details

-Curation, ratings and reviews.
+Curation, governance, ratings and reviews.

 We recognize that users don’t want to turn over the entire process to a machine — nor should they.
-Waterline uniquely combines at scale automation with a curation process that allows data stewards to accept or reject the automated tags, or even add their own tags to the data catalog.
+Waterline uniquely combines at scale automation with a curation and governance process that allows data stewards to accept or reject the automated tags, or even add their own tags to the data catalog.
 As stewards curate the data, machine learning algorithms improve the automated discovery process.

 Combining automation & tribal knowledge

 Waterline allows end users to provide ratings and reviews of data sets. — users can comment on aspects of the data that can’t be easily determined algorithmically, preserving and leveraging tribal knowledge.
 Users might comment that a certain data set was good for HR, but not for finance.
 Or they might note that a specific data set was being used by data scientists as a sandbox and shouldn’t be used for other purposes.
 The combination of automation with data democratization provides the fastest and the best approach to build and maintain a data catalog.

 Waterline catalog allows business analysts to spend less time trying to find the data they need and more time doing actual analytics.
 Waterline search provides a wide variety of facets for users to narrow down their searches.
 Customers can also define their own facets by creating custom properties to tag data and then use those properties to later filter searches.
 Search results also show crowd sourced ratings and reviews for data … yet another way users can judge the quality of the data they are viewing in search results.

 Industry standard search technology